-Here’s a list of some places you should consider investing your money with very minimal risk:
+Here’s a list of some places to consider investing your money that have very minimal risk:

 1. Open money market / high interest savings accounts.